 - at least juniors in status;

-- officially declared sociology majors;
+- officially declared sociology major or minor;

 - have accumulated a cumulative grade point average (GPA) of 3.3;